-The Michigan Department of Environmental Quality (MDEQ) National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Phase II Stormwater Discharge Permit Application requires a description of current and proposed best management practices (BMPs) to meet the minimum control measure requirements for the Pollution Prevention and Good Housekeeping Program to the maximum extent practicable to prevent or reduce the discharge of pollutants from municipal facilities and operations.
+The Michigan Department of Environmental Quality (MDEQ) National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Phase II Stormwater Discharge Permit Application requires a description of current and proposed BMPs to meet the minimum control measure requirements for the Pollution Prevention and Good Housekeeping Program to the maximum extent practicable to prevent or reduce the discharge of pollutants from municipal facilities and operations.

-SECTION B - FACILITY ASSESSMENT AND PRIORITIZATION
+SECTION B -FACILITY ASSESSMENT AND PRIORITIZATION

-City of Gibraltar owned and operated facilities have been assessed for their potential to discharge pollutants to the waters of the state.
-Each facility was evaluated based on the following criteria as outlined in the NPDES permit application:
+District owned and operated facilities have been assessed for their potential to discharge pollutants to the waters of the state.
+Each facility was evaluated based on the following criteria:

-- 1. Amount of urban pollutants stored at the site (i.e. sediment, nutrients, metals, hydrocarbons, pesticides, herbicides, chlorides, trash, bacteria, or other site-specific pollutants) - 2.
+- 1. Amount of urban pollutants stored at the site (i.e. sediment, nutrients, metals, hydrocarbons, pesticides, fertilizers, herbicides, chlorides, trash, bacteria, or other site-specific pollutants) - 2.
 Identification of improperly stored materials - 3.
-Potential for polluting activities to be conducted outside - 4.
-Proximity to water bodies - 5.
+Potential for polluting activities to be conducted outside (i.e. vehicle washing) - 4.
+Proximity to waterbodies - 5.
 Poor housekeeping practices - 6.
 Discharge of pollutants of concern to impaired waters

-Based on these criteria, the potential for each facility to discharge pollutants to the waters of the state will be rated high, medium, or low.
-Low priority facilities, where no assessment factors are present, have catch basin cleaning and street sweeping performed as indicated in the applicable procedures for these activities.
-Medium priority facilities have appropriate BMPs, which are considered based on the assessment factors present to prevent or minimize the potential for pollutants from entering surface waters of the state.
-High priority facilities have specific procedures that are included in this document.
+Based on these criteria, the potential for each facility to discharge pollutants to the waters of the state were rated high, medium, or low.
+For "low" priority facilities where no assessment factors are present, catch basin cleaning and parking lot sweeping will be performed as indicated in the applicable procedures for these activities.
+For "medium" priority facilities, appropriate BMPs are considered based on the assessment factors present to prevent or minimize the potential for pollutants from entering surface waters of the state.
+"High" priority facilities have specific procedures in place in order to ensure that proper steps are followed in order to minimize and prevent the discharge of pollutants to storm water from the site.

-SECTION C - UPDATES AND PRIORITY REVISION
+SECTION C- UPDATES AND PRIORITY REVISION

-This inventory will be updated within 30 days as facilities and structural stormwater controls are added, removed, or no longer owned or operated by the applicant.
-Priority level assessments will be revised within 30 days of discharging stormwater at a new facility, or when the storage of materials, equipment, or vehicles changes at a facility.
+This inventory shall be updated within 30days as facilities and structural stormwater controls are added, removed, or no longer owned or operated by the applicant.
+Priority level assessments shall be revised within 30 days prior to discharging stormwater at a new facility, or when the storage of materials, equipment, or vehicles changes at a facility.

-SECTION D - MUNICIPAL INVENTORY AND ASSESSMENT
+SECTION D - DISTRICT INVENTORY AND ASSESSMENT

-The following table identifies the City's owned or operated facilities with a discharge of stormwater to surface waters of the state.
-Table 1 includes a list of properties owned or operated by the City that has stormwater controls on site and provides the estimated number of stormwater structural controls (i.e. catch basins, detention basins, etc.) at each site, along with the priority level of potential discharge of pollutants to waters of the state.
+The following table identifies the District's owned or operated facilities with a discharge of stormwater to surface waters of the state.
+Table 1 includes a list of properties owned or operated by the District that has stormwater controls on site and provides the estimated number of stormwater structural controls (i.e. catch basins, detention basins, etc.) at each site, along with the priority level of potential discharge of pollutants to waters of the state.
+In addition to the attached Structural Control Inventory providing geographic location, up-to-date maps showing the location of the facilities and structural storm water controls is available at Support Services Building.